Chocolate Peppermint Bark for Santa or Someone on your Naughty-Nice List

 Chocolate peppermint bark is one of the best food gifts to share during Christmas.
 Best of all, Santa would love these!
-It has plenty of chocolate, which you can choose either milk chocolate or dark chocolate morsels to melt.
-Then it’s topped with white chocolate a peppermint candy which is why it’s super popular and loved by everyone during Christmas.
+It has plenty of chocolate for Santa.
+You can choose either milk chocolate or dark chocolate morsels to melt.
+Then it’s topped with white chocolate and crushed peppermint candy.
+That’s why it’s super popular and loved by everyone during Christmas.

 You can just use one layer of chocolate if you like.
 So if you’re only wanting the milk or dark chocolate, then just top it with the crushed peppermint candy as soon as you spread the chocolate layer.
 Or if you’re just a fan of white chocolate, you can just do one layer too.
 But you want the full bite of two layers of chocolate, then go for the gusto and make it the double layer of bark-love.

 Using the peppermint extract is also optional.
 It adds a wonderful extra flavor of peppermint and our test kitchen loved the heightened layer of chocolate peppermint flavor.
 We’re pretty certain Santa would love this version too and make sure to leave him an extra little box to take to Mrs. Santa.